mleku/x-realy/database/readme.md

   this in fact enables search by other tags but this is not exposed in filter syntax

-- `w` - fulltext search index - the whole word follows, serial is last 8 bytes
+- `fw` - fulltext search index - the whole word follows, serial is last 8 bytes

   when searching, whole match has no prefix, * for contains ^ for prefix $ suffix

 - `la` - serial, value is last accessed timestamp